utz82/scm2wiki/README.md

 ### Limitations

 For now, scm2wiki only handles procedure definitions, and ignores everything else.
+It also cannot transform variadic function definitions.